-CrazyEgg is a popular tool used by marketers from all over the world to collect data about how visitors interact with web pages.
+CrazyEgg is a popular tool used by marketers worldwide to collect data about how visitors interact with web pages.
 You can also use our Google Tag Manager (GTM) integration to view how people interact with your Flipsnack catalogs.
-In this tutorial I'll explain all the step you need to take in order to set up the CrazyEgg - Flispanck integration.
+In this tutorial, I'll explain all the steps you need to take to set up the CrazyEgg - Flipsnack integration.

-Before we proceed, please note that this integration is only available with the Enterprise and Elite plans.
+Before we proceed, please note that this integration is only available with the Enterprise plan.

 How to set up CrazyEgg tracking for catalogs

 If you haven't used GTM before, don't panic.
-It only takes a few minutes to go though all the steps.
-You don't need any technical knowledge and it's completely free for anyone who has a Google account.
+It only takes a few minutes to go through all the steps.
+You don't need any technical knowledge, and it's completely free for anyone who has a Google account.

 One of the required steps in setting up an account is adding your site.
 Here's where you need to pay attention.
-You will need to add your Flipsnack profile in the the site field.
-(If you don't know your profile URL, you should go to Brand identity - Brand Profile - Settings and copy the URL from the Default profile URL field.
+First, you will need to add your Flipsnack profile in the site field.
+(If you don't know your profile URL, you should go to Branding - Brand Profile - Settings and copy the URL from the Default workspace profile URL field.
 If you are using a custom domain/ subdomain, copy that URL instead.)

 If you add a different URL, the integration will not work.